ibm-cloud-docs/openwhisk/actions.md

 Bound parameters serve as the default parameters for actions in the package unless:

-- The action itself has a default parameter
+- The action itself has a default parameter.
-- The action has a parameter that is supplied at invocation time
+- The action has a parameter that is supplied at invocation time.

 Before you begin, create a package that includes at least one action.